techatpark/sql-builder/README.md

 # SQL Builder

-> **SQL Builder** is a lightweight alternative for **[Spring JDBC Client](https://www.baeldung.com/spring-6-jdbcclient-api)** and **[MyBatis](https://mybatis.org/mybatis-3/)** designed to provide the same essential functionality as these tools but with a focus on simplicity, readability, and native Java.
+> **SQL Builder** is a lightweight alternative for **[Spring JDBC Client](https://www.baeldung.com/spring-6-jdbcclient-api)** and **[MyBatis](https://mybatis.org/mybatis-3/)** designed to provide the same essential functionality as these tools but with a focus on simplicity and readability.
 With SQL Builder, you can streamline your database operations without being tied down by unnecessary complexity.

 ## Why Use SQL Builder?

 - **Simpler Fluent API:** Focused on readability and minimal configuration.
 - **Framework Independent:** It can be used in any Java framework ( Quarkus, Spring Boot etc )
-- **Lightweight:** and **Simple:** to use with no third party dependencies
+- **Lightweight:** with no third party dependencies

 ## Usage